mapattacker/datascience/unsupervised.rst

 The output is the cluster labelled for each row of data.
 As expected from the dendrogram, a cut at 2000 gives us 5 clusters.

-Evaluating the best number of clusters can be done through the elbow plot & BIC.

 DBSCAN